-Some real estate investors have mortgages on the properties they rent out, and their rental income is used to repay those mortgages.
+Some real estate investors have mortgages on the properties they rent out in Toronto, and their rental income is used to repay those mortgages.
 Thus, they must look for other ways to benefit from the concept of compound interest.

 One other way landlords benefit from compounding is through increases in property values.
 If property prices increase 5% every year for 10 years, landlords receive a nice boost to their net worth.
 Additionally, higher property prices mean rental prices increase, which also increases their bottom line.